ricsanfre/pi-cluster/docs/_docs/service-mesh.md

    {{site.data.alerts.important}}

    In ingress mode only HTTP traffic is routed by linkerd-proxy.
 Traefik will stop routing any HTTPS traffic.
-In this mode we must be sure that Traefil will end all TLS communications coming from ourside de cluster and that it communicate with the internal services only using HTTP.
+In this mode we must be sure that Traefik will end all TLS communications coming from ourside de cluster and that it communicate with the internal services only using HTTP.

    This is how we have configured all services within the cluster.
 Disabling TLS configurations of all internal HTTP services.